espocrm/documentation/docs/extensions/voip-integration/asterisk-integration-setup.md

 * **Quick Create Entities** – entities which can be created through the call popup window.
 * **Active Queue Numbers** – a list of queue phone numbers which should be determined by EspoCRM.

+#### Step 2:
-**Step 2.** Setup a cron job (scheduled task) to handle Asterisk events (incoming/outgoing calls, hangup, etc.).
+Setup a cron job (scheduled task) to handle Asterisk events (incoming/outgoing calls, hangup, etc.).
 It is very important to set it up to run every minute.
 The line that needs to be added is displayed in the right section of your Asterisk settings.
 For linux-based OS, it looks like:

 ```
 * * * * * cd /var/www/html/espocrm; /usr/bin/php -f command.php voip Asterisk > /dev/null 2>&1